 Can I sue for my employer’s violation of policies or procedures outlined in a policy manual or handbook?

 An employment policy manual or handbook usually does not offer much help for the employee.
-Typically, the employer includes in the policy manual or handbook a disclaimer conspicuously located among the early passages that declares the policies or procedures of the employer as mere guidelines and are not to be regarded as contractual obligations of any sort.
+Typically, the employer includes in the policy manual or handbook a disclaimer conspicuously located among the early passages that declare the policies or procedures of the employer as mere guidelines and are not to be regarded as contractual obligations of any sort.

 The disclaimer also usually includes a reservation of the right to amend, suspend, abandon, or terminate any policy or procedure at any time, with or without notice.
 A well-written disclaimer also generally reconfirms in express terms the “at-will” nature of the employer’s relationship with employees.